 Kosovo Country Report

 Following the June 2017 general election, a broad coalition was formed, including parties with seemingly contradictory interests.
-This has increased the risk of policy paralysis and early elections in the one-year outlook.
+This has increased the risk of policy paralysis and early elections.
+EU-mediated normalisation talks with Serbia are currently at risk due to an incipient trade war.
 The risk of protests because of a deteriorating socio-economic situation will remain high throughout 2018.

 Kosovo's business environment is constrained by widespread corruption and outdated infrastructure.
 However, local infrastructure has started to improve as a result of domestic and international investments.
 To date, the international community has invested EUR4 billion into improving Kosovo's road and rail networks.
 One major concern is the unstable water supply and the lack of an efficient energy infrastructure.
 Impending investments, such as the planned construction of a 400 kV interconnection line with Albania, will serve to diversify Kosovo's energy sources and increase energy security.